itlackey/azure-swa-starter/README.md

 * `npm start` - local server using swa CLI
 * `npm run debug` - swa cli will wait for you to launch the 'Debug Functions' session in VSCode
-* `npm run watch` - runs rollup ans eleventy with watch flags
+* `npm run watch` - runs rollup and eleventy with watch flags
-* `npm run 11ty` - runs rollup ans eleventy with serve flags
+* `npm run 11ty` - runs rollup and eleventy with serve flags
 * `npm run build` - runs rollup and eleventy build steps
 * `npm run clean` - deletes .dist